bryandesser/Quant4D/docs/source/graphical_user_interface.rst

 ^^^^^^^^
 * **Dataset info**: All information and parameters used for the currently loaded dataset.
 * **Swap byte order**: Swap big endian <-> little endian in case incorrectly selected on import.
 Done in memory to avoid having to reimport the data.
 * **Swap Diffraction/Real-space X/Y**: Swap x,y axes for diffraction and/or real-space in case incorrecrtly selected on import.
-Most useful for non-square datasets.
+This is most useful for non-square datasets and CoM/DPC.
 Done in memory to avoid having to reimport the data.

 Import Window
 *************